sal55/langs/MLang.md/readme.md

 * Slices
 * Embed (the C23 name for features I've long had)
 * Very fast, single-file and self-contained whole-program compiler
-* Programs can also be run directly run from source
+* The ability to run programs directly run from source
 * Can create compilable one-file source amalgamations of projects
+* Does not need a build system like `make` (submit only the lead module, it will discover program structure automatically)

-So there are few of the advanced features that people are so keen on these days, but it still provides, for my purposes, a much more comfortable coding experience compared with C.
+Among dozens more.
+So while M has few advanced language features and especially elaborate type systems that people are so keen on these days, it still provides, for my purposes, a much more comfortable coding experience compared with C.

+Actually, my disdain for C has developed to an active dislike.
+It seems to be given too much regard and too much prominence when talking about lower-level languages, despite many appalling and downright dangerous design choices.
+(Yes C is unsafe, but more so than necessary.)

+So, while my M compilers supported a C target for a while (helping portability and benefiting from optimised code), I have decided against that for now.
+I will use C as necessary as it comes up in APIs, but I will rely on it as little as possible.
+(Remember that the other side of any FFI is just binary machine code, not C.)

-### Dislike of C
+###  Availablity

-What had been an indifference to C years ago has now turned into an active dislike and disdain.
-This is yet another reason why my M language still exists.
-Not only that, but it strives to be self-contained and self-sufficient.
-No other tools are used.
-It does use the C library, but that is just another binary DLL the same as 100 other libraries; the other side of an FFI is just binary machine code.
+In the past, my languages and compilers were in-house tools created for productivity, now are hobbyist projects.

+As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.
+(They're a little *too* informal!)
+However anyone is welcome to take from them whatever they wish.

-### The Current Compiler.
+### The Current M Compiler.

-The current working one is numbered M5, and I've played with M6 and M7 this year.
+The current stable one is numbered M5, and I've played with M6 and M7 this year.
 But those all used an IL/IR stage, which I decided to eliminate in the latest M8 compiler.

 This last one is about 10% smaller and 10% faster.
-I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL processor (last two maintained as test programs) all M compilers including itself), but there's lots more to do in:
+I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL processor (last two maintained as test programs) and the M5-M8 M compilers), but there's lots more to do in:

-* Testing
+* Testing and breaking in
-* Improving coverage of combinations of features (but this won't be 100% for a private language used for a a limited set of applications)
+* Improving coverage of combinations of features (but this won't be 100% for a personal language used for a a limited set of applications)
 * Tidying up the code
 * Seeing if I can make it a bit faster, but without a formal optimiser.
 My compilers can run very fast even unoptimised, so that is low priority

+### Future Development

+There's quite a lot I can think of to put into M that is suited to the level of language (unlike C and VLAs, say), and that would straightforward to implement and that can be easily appreciated.

+But it would not be worthwhile since the range of use of M in my hands is limited.
+Mainly for language projects and libraries.
+It's too much work just for box-ticking.

+I did try earlier this year to combine M and Q into one language; it didn't work.
+(Resulting in combining the disadvantages of each rather then the advantages!)

+Then I tried to embed a version of M ('M lite`) into Q. That got a fair way, but I code stuck in the code generator for M, which would have involved incorporating the whole backend of M, into the Q interpreter.
+There were also too many boundary issues to sort (switching between interpreted and dynamic code, and converting from high level dynamic types to and from M's simpler ones).

+The new M8 compiler, with one less pass, would be simpler, but the result is still unwieldy.

+Q can already call M via its FFI mechanism.
+When M is compiled to a shared library, it can generate the FFI info automatically, in the form of a Q import module.
+But that can't easily share non-executable entities (types, macros, named constants, enum tables, variables), which anyway really need to originate in Q.

+So the solution I'm looking at is for Q and M to be able to share modules that describe only such entities, and not executable code like functions.
+That allows modules containing M code (the full language now), to be processed with the M compiler; not half of an M compiled hacked into the interpreter.

+The challenge is to make use of the dual language intuitive and effortless.

+### Further Info

+Not ready.